flippedAben/auto-cronometer/README.md

 ## Assumptions

 - The Cronometer backend uses GWT and doesn't get a major API overhaul.
-If that happens, this tool will probably not work.
+If that happens, this tool will likely break.

 ## Setup